 - The student members of the Hearing Committee shall not participate in the assignment of grades.

 - Both faculty and students may participate in reaching conclusion for other types of academic decisions which have been appealed.

-The Chair of the Hearing Committee shall notify the Vice President of Academic Affairs or designee in writing of the decision and reason the hearing is denied within five (5) instructional days following conclusion of the Hearing.
-All records pertaining to the Hearing shall be deposited and retained in the Office of the Vice President of Academic Affairs or designee.
+The Chair of the Hearing Committee shall notify the Vice President of Academic Affairs or designee in writing of the decision within five (5) working days following the Hearing Committee’s decision.
+All written records pertaining to the Hearing Committee’s decision shall be deposited and retained in the Office of the Vice President of Academic Affairs or designee.

 - The Vice President of Academic Affairs or designee shall notify the student, the instructor, and College Dean of the decision of the Hearing Committee.

 - In the event the decision of the committee is to change the assigned grade, and the instructor of record is unwilling or unable to assign the new grade, the faculty members on the Hearing Committee shall complete and sign the change of grade form.
 The Vice President for Academic Affairs or designee shall ensure that the grade on the student's permanent record is changed.

 - Either the student or the instructor may appeal the decision of the Hearing Committee to the University President.
 The sole basis of such an appeal shall be that the Hearing Committee so substantially departed from the guidelines and procedures set forth herein as to have seriously prejudiced the outcome.